ilmsg/angular-editor/readme.txt

 TODO
-* set doc title when creating a new doc
+* save doc on new
 * saved doc on change
 * create new doc
 * list docs